Skip to main content Skip to local navigation

 Home

-Dr. Abdul-Sater’s research program is focused on understanding how inflammation is regulated and on exploring ways to modulate the inflammatory response to devise new therapies for autoimmune diseases, like rheumatoid arthritis.
+Dr. Abdul-Sater’s research program is focused on understanding how inflammation is regulated and on exploring ways to modulate the inflammatory response to provide platforms to develop new therapies for autoimmune diseases, like rheumatoid arthritis and psoriatic arthrits.

-Specifically, Dr. Abdul-Sater’s lab is interested in identifying novel regulators of inflammation and understanding the molecular mechanisms through which these regulators control innate immunity and the inflammatory response.
-They are currently pursuing several avenues of research, and they include:
+Specifically, Dr. Abdul-Sater’s lab is interested in identifying novel regulators of inflammation and understanding the molecular mechanisms through which these regulators control innate and adaptive immunity.
+The lab is currently pursuing several avenues of research under this umbrella:

-2) Investigating the molecular mechanisms through which different exercise regimens regulate the immune response.
+2) Investigating the molecular mechanisms through which different exercise regimens regulate the innate immune response in human and mouse cohorts.